srbcheema1/tictac_game/README.md

 # tictac_game

-a fun game to begin with artificial intelligence & game theory
+A fun game of Tic-Tac-Toe that uses artificial intelligence & game theory to test your skills versus AI.
+Coded in C++.